archandanime/wcv3_flash-helper/README.md

 ## Credits
 - Gtxaspec with his full-featured busybox from [his repo](https://github.com/gtxaspec/wz_mini_hacks)
-- Mnakada with his docker image to build the boot image from [their repo](https://github.com/mnakada/atomcam_tools)
+- Mnakada with their docker image to build the boot image from [their repo](https://github.com/mnakada/atomcam_tools)